European shares rise alongside stronger energy stocks, Fed in focus

 By Danilo Masoni and Alistair Smout

-Wednesday as energy stocks rose on the back of a crude oil price
+Wednesday, as energy stocks rose further on the back of a crude

 tighten monetary policy before the end of the year in the face